 It was in the same class of Singher’s, if memory serves, that a soprano sang the Richard Strauss song “Ständchen.”
 At the song’s climax on the words “hoch glühn,” she held the high A for twice the notated length.
 After making his remarks, Singher noted the alteration, and said, “I believe that was all right with the composer.
 What about that, Mme Lehmann?”
 She rose and with conviction and pride in her voice said, “Ja, Strauss told me…” at which point laughter and applause rang out in the audience as she stood, beaming.

 Whenever I visited Orplid I was conscious of all the art work (not just paintings) which flowed from Lehmann’s creativity.
 It was another level of her involvement with art that seemed completely in concert with her musical interests.
 Her many realms of art can be seen in this PDF version of Volume VIII or the iBook series Lotte Lehmann & Her Legacy.
 You can experience her art work for every song of Winterreise (as well as her singing of each song, reading its poetry and teaching most of them) and you’ll find the same attention to Dichterliebe.
-Die schöne Müllerin also received her intense artistic effort and will be shown in Volume III.
+Die schöne Müllerin also received her intense artistic effort and will be available soon.
 Lehmann’s work on tiles, mosaics, sculpture, and drawings were everywhere in Orplid to enjoy.